-In January 2010, the Cofetel resolved an interconnection disagreement proceeding existing between the Company (Avantel) and Telmex related to the rates for the termination of long distance calls from the Company to Telmex with respect to year 2009.
-In such administrative resolution, the Cofetel approved a reduction in the rates for termination of long distance calls applicable to those cities where Telmex does not have interconnection access points.
-These rates were reduced from Ps.
-0.75 per minute to US\$0.0126, US\$0.0105 or US\$0.0080 per minute, depending on the place where the Company delivers the long distance traffic.
+In January 2010, Cofetel resolved an interconnection disagreement proceeding existing between the Company (Avantel) and Telmex related to the rates for the termination of long distance calls from the Company to Telmex with respect to year 2009.
+In such administrative resolution, Cofetel approved a reduction in the rates for termination of long distance calls applicable to those cities where Telmex does not have interconnection access points.
+These rates were reduced from Ps.0.75 per minute to U.S.0.0126, U.S.0.0105 or U.S.0.0080 per minute, depending on the place where the Company delivers the long distance traffic.
 Based on this resolution, the Company paid approximately Ps.
 20 million in excess.
 Telmex challenged the resolution before the Federal Court of Tax and Administrative Justice, and such proceeding in the evidence stage.

-On May 2011, the Cofetel issued a ruling resolving an interconnection disagreement proceeding between Telmex and the Company, related to the tariff applicable to the termination of long distance calls from the Company to Telmex, for the year 2011.
-In such administrative resolution, the Cofetel approved a reduction of the tariffs applicable for the termination of long distance calls.
-The above mentioned tariffs were reduced from US\$0.0126, US\$0.0105 or US\$0.0080 per minute, to Ps.0.04530 and Ps.0.03951 per minute, depending on the place in which the Company is to deliver the long distance traffic.
+On May 2011, Cofetel issued a ruling resolving an interconnection disagreement proceeding between Telmex and the Company, related to the tariff applicable to the termination of long distance calls from the Company to Telmex, for the year 2011.
+In such administrative resolution, Cofetel approved a reduction of the tariffs applicable for the termination of long distance calls.
+The above mentioned tariffs were reduced from U.S.0.0126, U.S.0.0105 or U.S.0.0080 per minute, to Ps.0.04530 and Ps.0.03951 per minute, depending on the place in which the Company is to deliver the long distance traffic.
 Telmex challenged this ruling before the SCT, but the request was dismissed by such authority.
 Nowadays, Telmex challenged such dismissal, before the Federal Court of Tax and Administrative Justice, and such proceeding pending for resolution.

 Finally, in July 2013, Cofetel ruled on an administrative review proceeding between Telmex and the Company in connection with the tariffs applicable to the termination of long distance calls from the Company to Telmex for the years 2012, 2013 and 2014.
-In such administrative resolution, Cofetel determined for year 2012, tariffs per minute that go from Ps.0.02831 to Ps.0.01007, depending if it is a regional or national node; for year 2013, tariffs that that go from Ps.0.02780 to Ps.0.00968, depending if it is a regional or national node; and for year 2014, tariffs that that go from Ps.0.02838 to Ps.0.00968, depending if it is a regional or national node.
-Telmex challenged this resolution in an amparo trial which was solved, at first stage, dismissing the amparo trial and denying it to Telmex.
+In such administrative resolution, Cofetel determined for the year 2012, tariffs per minute ranging from Ps.0.02831 to Ps.0.01007, depending if it is a regional or national node; for year 2013, tariffs ranging from Ps.0.02780 to Ps.0.00968, depending if it is a regional or national node; and for year 2014, tariffs that go from Ps.0.02838 to Ps.0.00968 pesos, depending if it is a regional or national node.
+Telmex challenged this resolution in a Juicio de Amparo trial which was solved, at first stage, dismissing the Amparo trial and denying the protection of the Federal Justice to Telmex.